Yan-6802/pixy-object-tracking-robot/README.md

 # pixy-object-tracking-robot
-A robot that tracks colored objects using Pixy camera, Arduino and Zumo Robot.
+A mobile robot that detects and follows a colored object using Pixy1 vision sensor, Zumo Robot Shield, and Arduino.
+The robot uses PID control for smooth object tracking and proportional speed adjustment based on object distance.